pharo-ai/graph-algorithms/README.md

   - Tarjan’s Algorithm: Strongly Connected Components
   - BFS: Breath Fisrt Search
   - Graph Reducer: Merge all strongly connected components in a graph to a single node
-  - Dijkstra: Shortest path in a weighted graph (WIP)
+  - Dijkstra: Shortest path in a weighted graph
   - Kruskal: Minimum or Maximum expanding tree in a graph
   - HITS: Hyperlink-Induced Topic Search
   - Topological Sort